Conservation International works with governments, local communities and the private sector to protect nature for the well-being of humanity.

-As part of these efforts, Conservation International is partnering with Unilever, a consumer goods company that makes and sells more than 400 brands worldwide, in support of the company’s ambition to make sustainable palm oil commonplace.
+As part of these efforts, Conservation International is partnering with Unilever, which produces more than 400 brands worldwide, in support of the company’s efforts to source sustainable commodities and make a positive impact on the planet.

 In 2019, Conservation International and Unilever teamed up to advance sustainable palm oil production through strengthening a multi-stakeholder initiative known as the Coalition for Sustainable Livelihoods (CSL), as well as through setting up projects to directly support smallholder farmers in Unilever’s supply chain.